Home » Blog » Entrepreneurship » How to Create and Sell Online Courses – The Beginner’s Guide

 Yes, you read that right.
 Using ready-made course platforms like Udemy might be tempting but a personalized professional website is irreplaceable.

-Once you have a sufficient amount of prepared lessons, it’s time to organize them in a web directory which will serve your needs in an optimal way.
+Once you have a sufficient amount of prepared lessons, it’s time to organize them in a web directory that will serve your needs in an optimal way.
 WordPress Hosting has been proven to be a wonderful solution for beginners thanks to its comprehensibility and simplicity.

 Read: How to Make a Personal Website in 20 Minutes: The Full Guide